-As described above, the ratio between the observed calcium and concentrations is consistently on the order of 100:1 at all groundwater monitoring wells in the network (Figure 9).
+The concentration ratio between calcium and cobalt is consistently on the order of 1000:1 at both upgradient and downgradient locations (Figure 9).
 A sample was collected of the solid FGD sludge material which is accumulated on the Stackout Pad.
-The solid phase sample was leached using both USEPA's Synthetic Precipitation Leaching Profile (SPLP) testing procedure (SW-846 Test Method 1312) and Texas Commission on Environmental Quality's (TCEQ's) 7-Day Distilled Water Leachate Test Procedure (30 TAC Chapter 335 Subchapter R Appendix 4).
+The solid phase sample was leached using both USEPA's Synthetic Precipitation Leaching Profile (SPLP) testing procedure (SW-846 Test Method 1312) and TCEQ's 7-Day Distilled Water Leachate Test Procedure (30 TAC 335.521 Appendix 4).
 While cobalt concentrations in both of the leached samples are consistent with those observed in the groundwater samples, the leached calcium concentrations are approximately two to three orders of magnitude higher.
-However, calcium concentrations in groundwater are generally consistent between AD-22 and upgradient well AD-13 (Figure 11).
-The different ratio between calcium and cobalt in the leached FGD sludge material (about 45,000:1) as compared to the ratio for groundwater partnered with the similarity between upgradient and downgradient calcium concentrations provide additional lines of evidence that the exceedances observed at the FGD Stackout Pad are not due to a release from the unit.
+However, calcium concentrations in groundwater are generally consistent between AD-22 and upgradient well AD-13 (Figure 10).
+The different ratio between calcium and cobalt in the leached FGD sludge material (about 45,000:1) as compared to the ratio for groundwater indicate that dissolved calcium concentrations at AD-22 would be significantly higher if the groundwater at this location were affected by leachate.
+The similarity between upgradient and downgradient calcium concentrations, provides an additional line of evidence that the exceedances observed at the FGD Stackout Pad are not due to a release from the unit.